Bagh-eera/devopsbook/10_VARIABLES_IN_DEPTH.md

 # Ansible Variables in depth

-## Different places to put variables
+## Defining variables at various scopes

-Ansible is very flexible in terms of defining variables at various levels.
+Ansible is very flexible in terms of defining variables at various scopes.
-Namely, you can set variables at the following levels
+Namely, you can set variables at the following scopes

 * CLI
 * Inventory group and host